A Murder of Quality: Plot summary

-Presenting himself as a representative of Brimley's magazine who is writing Stella's obituary, Smiley talks to some of the Carne School faculty and to others in the town who knew the Rodes.
-While walking back to his hotel from the Rodes' house, he is startled by the appearance of Janey.
+While walking back to his hotel from the Rodes' house, he is startled by the appearance of Janie.
 She tells him that she witnessed the Devil flying on "silver wings" at the time of the murder.
-The local police eventually find her squatting in an abandoned village church and arrest her for the crime.
+The police eventually find her squatting in an abandoned village church, with some beads she took from the body, and they arrest her for the crime.